-Starting with MySQL for Visual Studio 1.2.9, SSL PEM and SSH connections can be made to MySQL using the classic protocol (3306 default port number).
-When the server supports SSL connections, PEM and PFX certificates are permitted with Connector/NET 8.0.16 or higher.
-Standard TCP/IP over SSH connections are also supported and require MySQL Connector/NET 8.0.17 or higher.
+Starting with MySQL for Visual Studio 1.2.9, SSL PEM connections can be made using the classic MySQL protocol.
+Both PEM and PFX certificates are permitted with Connector/NET 8.0.16 or higher when the server supports SSL connections.
 For configuration instructions, see SSL Connections with Server Explorer.

 MySQL for Visual Studio 1.2.8 supports the MySQL 8.0 release series (requires MySQL Connector/NET 6.9.12, 6.10.7, or 8.0.11) including:

 Starting with MySQL for Visual Studio 1.2.9, the plugin detects when the version of Connector/NET has been changed after MySQL for Visual Studio was installed and prompts to update the necessary configuration files using the Configuration Update Tool.
 Visual Studio must be restarted to activate the updated configuration files.

 The MySQL Website Configuration tool was renamed to MySQL Application Configuration and extended to automate entry updates to the

 app.configfile in the MySQL for Visual Studio 1.2.9 release.

 Support for Microsoft Visual Studio 2015 was removed.